 Every year thousands of test cylinders are made from ready-mixed concrete delivered to construction projects.
 Later these cylinders are tested in compression at a laboratory and the results reported.
 The results of these tests can provide important information.
 However, considerable confusion often exists regarding the interpretation of the strength test results.
-When the results are misinterpreted, or misapplied, it is common practice for a needlessly expensive ordeal to follow.
+When the results are misinterpreted, or misapplied, it is common practice for a needlessly expensive investigation to follow.
 To clarify this issue the codes and specifications related to strength testing must be examined, as well as understanding the purpose that the tests are intended to address.

-In Virginia, the legally adopted codes that govern regarding the strength test results of concrete are the International Building Code (IBC) and ACI 318-Building Code Requirements for Structural Concrete.
-These codes have very specific requirements pertaining to both the purpose for the strength testing and the interpretation of the results.
+In Virginia, the legally adopted code that governs regarding the strength testing of concrete is the International Building Code (IBC) which cites ACI 318-Building Code Requirements for Structural Concrete as the governing code document for concrete.
+The Code has very specific requirements pertaining to the interpretation of strength test results.
+As a Code reference, ASTM C 31 Standard Practice for Making and Curing Test Specimens in the Field clearly defines the requirements for the fabrication and curing conditions for strength test specimens as well as the intended purposes for the strength testing.

 The purpose for the compressive strength testing must be considered.
-According to the IBC and ACI 318 strength testing may be required for any of the following reasons:
+Strength testing may be required for any of the following reasons: